o3de/o3de.org/content/docs/user-guide/platforms/android/_index.md

 ### Gradle and the Android Gradle Plugin
 [Gradle](https://gradle.org/install/) is the build system designed to build and create Android applications.
 The [Android Gradle Plugin](https://developer.android.com/build/releases/gradle-plugin) adds features to the Gradle build system to support Android builds.
-The current **Android Project Generation script** supports version 7.0 or newer of the **Android Gradle Plugin**, which in turn requires **Gradle** version 7.0.2 or newer.
+The current **Android Project Generation script** supports version 8.1 or newer of the **Android Gradle Plugin**, which in turn requires **Gradle** version 8.1 or newer.
 The location of the Gradle installation must be set in at least one of the three ways in order for it to be discoverable:

+{{<note>}}
+Older versions (4.2.0 or newer) of the Android Gradle Plugin are support, but not recommended.
+{{</note>}}

 1. Android configuration setting `gradle.home`
 2. Set in the **GRADLE_HOME** environment variable.